KosyanMedia/Aviasales-iOS-SDK-Core/README.md

 ```
 This delegate requires to implement two methods:

 First one is called when the search is finished and results are ready to be displayed.
-After its call, you can release ```SearchPerformer``` because it is not recyclable.:
+After its call, you can release ```SearchPerformer``` because it is not reusable.:

 ```objc
 - (void)searchPerformer:(JRSDKSearchPerformer *)searchPerformer didFinishSearch:(JRSDKSearchInfo *)searchInfo withResult:(JRSDKSearchResult *)result andMetropolitanResult:(JRSDKSearchResult *)metropolitanResult;